 The guidance provides advice on safe handling of corals to minimise the likelihood of coming into contact with palytoxins, as well as advice on seeking medical advice and the appropriate clean-up procedures to be followed in the event of an incident.

-Further to Current note 51/4906, the Health and Safety Executive (HSE) has published the second edition of L121, ‘Work with ionising radiation: Approved Code of Practice and guidance’.
+The Health and Safety Executive (HSE) has published the second edition of L121, ‘Work with ionising radiation: Approved Code of Practice and guidance’.

 The guidance is intended for use by employers to help them comply with their duties under the Ionising Radiations Regulations 2017, which came into force on 1 January 2018.